Tufts in Madrid/Alcalá

 - On-site counseling services;

-- Spanish peer mentors:
+- Spanish peer mentors at program centers:

 - A stipend for students to use towards sports/fitness, music,